DennisLoska/RestaurantOrderApp/README.md

 python server.py
 ```

-The app runs on localhost:4000
+The Flask server runs on localhost:4000 and the Webpack development server on port 3000